Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 set-up screen appears.

-Required Fields for Requesting Certificates for the Point-of-Sale System
+Required Fields to Request Certificates for the Point-of-Sale System

 posId

-Set this field to a unique, user-defined ID for the POS system.
+Set the value to a unique, user-defined ID for the POS system.

 setupCode

-Set this field to the POS connection code shown on the Generate POS
+Set the value to the POS connection code shown on the Generate POS

 Connection Code screen in the Acceptance Devices app.

-REST Example: Requesting Certificates for the Point-of-Sale System
+REST Example: Request Certificates for the Point-of-Sale System

 Request